Your partner in philanthropy. SEE advisor resources

 Our obesity rates are higher in some counties than the national average.

-Since 2011, the rate of adults who are considered obese has trended upwards.
-Sarpy and Pottawattamie Counties were above the national average in both 2011 and 2018.
-Childhood obesity rates are currently also higher than the national average.
+Since 2011, the rate of adults who are considered obese has trended upward in the Omaha-Council Bluffs area.
+Local obesity rates for adults are higher than national rates, based on 2021 data.
+Childhood obesity rates also are currently higher than the national average.

 Access to Healthy Foods